This week, in a not-at-all-surprising move, Michigan rapper turned turgid, soft country also-ran, Kid Rock tweeted something disgusting:

 But regardless, the use of big name musicians in Hollywood productions is nothing new.
 Would Rob Zombie have been given any sort of budget to make horror movies if he wasn’t already a name in metal?
 Probably not.
 Would Marilyn Manson have been cast in Sons of Anarchy?
 Almost certainly not.
 The list goes on and on, and all the way back to Elvis’ movies.

 So to suggest that Taylor Swift needs to do anything to get into a Hollywood movie other than be her ultra-famous self is ludicrous.
 The idea that she needs to push her politics front and center to give herself a headstart is equally stupid.
-It just makes no sense.
+It just makes

 It’s really not surprising though; Kid Rock has been saying stupid shit for a long time, and even tried to excuse his confederate flag backdrops and shirts by saying that he thought it looked like the stuff Skynyrd was wearing.
 He sells shirts with slogans such as “Dumbfuckistan” pointing at every state that voted Democrat.
 He sells a red hat that says “Make America Badass Again,” another that says “God, Guns & Trump,” and another, still, that says “_onald Trump: The D is missing because it’s in every hater’s mouth.”
 He really is a wretched soul.